han-yaeger/yaeger-tutorial/README.md

 ### Animate Hanny
 To animate Hanny, we are going to let her listen to user input through the keyboard.
 As with the `MouseButtonPressedListener`, we are going to add an interface.
-In its event handler, we are going to call `setMotionTo()`, so we can change the direction based on the key being pressed.
+In its event handler, we are going to call `setMotion()`, so we can change the direction based on the key being pressed.
 When no buttons are being pressed, we use `setSpeed(0)` to make sure Hanny keeps her location.

 :computer: Let `Hanny` implement the interface `KeyListener` and implement the event handler in